cubiclabs/breakdance-js/README.md

 The thinking here is that you can:

 1. Use these events to initiate or destroy interface elements depending on the size of the screen or as a browser window resizes either due to a change in font size, orientation or the user dragging a browser edge to resize, etc.
-2. Use the CSS classes as a shothand for media queries.
+2. Use the CSS classes as a shorthand for media queries.

-You can view [an example](www.cubicstate.com/breakdance/breakdance.html) to see this working.
+You can view [an example](http://www.cubicstate.com/breakdance/breakdance.html) to see this working.

 Setup
 -----